forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

 ## Templating

-What we want to build is the API responses for our 3 different endpoints.
+We will use custom templates to build the API responses for our first 3 endpoints.
 Each of them will use a consistent « player » object.

-We still need to build several templates for our different responses.
+We will need to create templates to support the following views:

-We want:

-- A list output for our players section and home page.
+- A list view for our players section and home page.
-- A single item output for each player.
+- A single item view for each player's details.

 To achieve this, we’ll create the following templates in `/layouts/_default/`: